Deliberations underway in trial linked to Trump-Russia probe

 Prosecutors say Sussmann lied to Baker by saying he was not participating in the meeting on behalf of a particular client.
 They say he was actually there on behalf of the Clinton campaign and another client, a technology executive whom the Durham team says tasked researchers with looking for internet traffic involving Trump associates and Russians.

-Sussmann lied about his clients, prosecutors allege, to give the material extra credibility because he figured that the information would not be investigated if the FBI thought it was mere opposition research being pushed by the Clinton campaign.
+Sussmann lied about his clients, prosecutors allege, to give the data extra credibility because he figured the information would not be investigated if the FBI thought it was mere opposition research being pushed by the Clinton campaign.

 “The defendant knew he had to hide his clients if there was any chance of getting his allegations to the FBI — and that, ladies and gentlemen, is why the defendant lied,” Algor said.